Parallel self-testing of EPR pairs under computational assumptions: Completeness of self-testing protocol

 \section{Completeness of self-testing protocol}

 In this section, we introduce our self-testing protocol in Fig.~\ref{fig:protocol}.
-We then prove \cref{thm:completeness} by describing an efficient honest quantum prover that passes our protocol with probability $\geq 1 - \negl$ and noting that the verification can be efficiently performed classically.
-Note that we set $N = \lambda$ in the protocol.
+We then prove \cref{thm:completeness} by describing an efficient honest quantum device that passes our protocol with probability $\geq 1 - 2N \cdot \negl$ and noting that the verification can be efficiently performed classically.